Auth & identity

 Let’s break these differences down into one easy chart for comparison:

-One component of authorization is session management which can be used to determine if a user is still logged in or if their session has expired and is often coupled with the permission data about what the user can access.
+One component of authorization is session management, or the process of storing contextual information for a given user.
+For example, session management can be used to determine if a user is still logged in or if their session has expired, and it’s often coupled with permissions data about what that authenticated user can and cannot access.